NidhiSinchanaSR/IR_Project/README.md

 Then vectors of the text is created; 2 kinds of vector, tfidf and Word2Vec vectors are created.
 Then it is trained an tested using various models like Logistic Regression, KNN, etc.

-How to ruun the code:
+How to run the code:
-Upload all the files of the dataset
+1.Upload all the files of the dataset
-Install all the necessary packages mentioned in the code Run each block of the code.
+2.Install all the necessary packages mentioned in the code 3.Run each block of the code.